Zzhu17/Market-Growth-Competitive-Dynamics-Analysis/README.md

 - Top 5 / Top 10 states share
 - Top industry share
 - Growth dependency ratio

+## Growth Contribution Methodology
+Growth contribution is calculated using positive-only year-over-year (YoY) growth normalization:

+- Negative YoY values are floored at zero.
+- Contributions are normalized by the sum of all positive YoY values within the same period (and industry where applicable).

+This approach ensures that:
+- Contributions represent sources of expansion, not contraction.
+- Results remain interpretable even when aggregate growth is near zero.

+**Limitation:**
+This method emphasizes growth drivers and may understate the impact of declining regions or industries.
+A signed-normalization alternative is discussed in `docs/methodology_growth_contribution.md`.

 ## Market Trends
 **What is analyzed (SQL / pandas, MRTS):**